King-of-Spades/AppCenter-Samples/Xamarin.UITest/UITestDemo/readme.md

 This sample is designed for use in Visual Studio & includes the sourcecode for a Xamarin.Forms app on Android & iOS platforms & a Xamarin.UITest project.
 It also includes a precompiled APK & IPA incase you want to try only building, running and uploading Xamarin.UITest.

 # Building & running locally
 You can either build the entire solution, or you can just build the Xamarin.UITest project.
-Note that running Xamarin.UITests locally for iOS is not possible on Windows, but running locally for Android can be done on Windows or Mac.

 ## Windows users
 Compared to running on Mac, Xamarin.UITests have additional requirements and limitations as follows:
+- Xamarin.UITest cannot be run locally against iOS apps in Windows, even if using a paired Mac capable of building iOS apps.
 - NUnitTestAdapter 2.1.1 is required to run tests locally in Windows.
 It is not required to run tests in Mac or tests submitted to Visual Studio App Center Test.
-- Xamarin.UITest cannot be run locally against iOS apps in Windows, even if using a paired Mac capable of building iOS apps.
 - You must set the ANDROID_HOME enviroment variable to the main folder of your Android SDK.
 You can create this variable as follows:
     1. Go to **Control Panel > System > Advanced System Settings > Environment Variables > System Variables* > New…**
     2. Name the variable `ANDROID_HOME` and set it to your Android SDK path.
 (For example `C:\Program Files (x86)\Android\android-sdk`, your location may vary.)